e-candeloro/Driver-State-Detection/README.md

 # Real Time Driver State Detection

-Real Time webcam based driver attention state detection using Python, OpenCV and Dlib.
+Real Time webcam based driver attention state detection using Python with the OpenCV and Dlib libraries.

 **Note**:
 This work is partially based on [this paper](https://www.researchgate.net/publication/327942674_Vision-Based_Driver%27s_Attention_Monitoring_System_for_Smart_Vehicles) for the scores and methods used.

-## How It Works?
+## How Does It Work?

 This script searches for the driver face, then use the dlib library to predict 68 facial keypoints.
 The enumeration and location of all the face keypoints/landmarks can be seen [here](https://raw.githubusercontent.com/e-candeloro/Driver-State-Detection/master/predictor/Keypoint%20map%20example.png).